ciscocsirt/netsarlacc/README.md

 Building, configuring, and using netsarlacc
 ===================
 netsarlacc can be built with go or gccgo.
 Testing of Go 1.8 vs GCC 5.4.0 shows Go is significantly faster.
-This is likely due to gccgo using and older version of the go laguage specification.
+This is likely due to gccgo using and older version of the go language specification.

-You can build netsarlac with the provided makefile:
+You can build netsarlacc with the provided makefile:
 ```
 # make
 go build netsarlacc.go dispatcher.go logger.go worker.go